 Aescap Genetics ('the Fund') invests in publicly listed genetics biotech / life sciences companies.
-It invests in highly innovative companies that develop and market new genetics medical treatments such as gene, RNA and cell therapies.
+It invests in highly innovative companies that Aescap Genetics (the Fund) invests in publicly listed genetics biotecn?
+The sciences companies, it invests in nighty innovative companies that develop and market new genetics medical treatments such as gene, RNA and cell therapies.
 It can to a limited extent also invest in companies that develop and market medical genetics diagnostics.
 The life sciences market is a large and fast-growing market where breakthrough innovations can be exploited in a global and profitable manner.
 The substantial growth of the life sciences market is driven by: